dmarku/advent-of-code-2020/Readme.md

 # Implementations for Advent of Code 2020

-All days so far have at least a partial solution in Rust.
-There's no additional libraries, every program can be built in the respective directory with:
+All days so far have at least a partial solution in Rust (version 1.48 at the time of writing).
+The code only uses the standard library, there are no additional dependencies.
+Every program can be built in the respective directory with:

 ```
 $ rustc aoc-2020-<day>.rs